FrStudentPhd/SLOTAlgorithm-Results/README.md

 - StdHeftNFTime -> standard-deviations of HEFT-NF execution timing

-Folder TESTBENCH
+Folder "Testbench"

-It contains all the graph instances in json format.
+It contains all the graph instances in json format + a file describing the target FPGA + a file that list the instance whose MILP formulation was too long.
 This directory contains thousands of json files whose format is:

 tests/xc7s25/tXX/eYYY/r0.1R0.5d10.0D50.0/ZZZ.app.json